madaan/llm-reasoning-tutorial/README.md

 ## TLDR

 - A central theme of both these tutorials is a set of key techniques for prompting large language models.
-A combination of these techniques capture many of the recent works on prompting LLMs.
+Combining these techniques captures many of the recent works on prompting LLMs.

 <hr/>